-One of the ways an attorney could help with hit-and-run accident claims is by serving as a liaison between the victim and law enforcement or between the victim and the insurance carrier.
-It may take days, weeks, or months to identify the at-fault driver, and an injured person may not want to wait that long before obtaining a new car or paying medical bills.
+An attorney could help with hit-and-run accident claims by serving as a liaison between the victim and law enforcement or between the victim and the insurance carrier.
+Identifying the at-fault driver may take days, weeks, or months, and an injured person may not want to wait that long before obtaining a new car or paying medical bills.

 By working with the individual’s own insurance company, an attorney could help the victim use any available Med-Pay benefits to cover medical bills as they come in.
 They can help gather evidence such as witnesses and camera footage.

 Berry Law’s Team Provides You With Multiple Attorney Perspectives

 Even if the at-fault driver cannot be located after fleeing the scene of the accident, you may still be able to receive compensation from your insurance provider through your uninsured/underinsured motorist coverage.
 Unfortunately, your potential compensation can be limited depending on the damage caps specified in your insurance policy.
 For those who do not have that type of coverage included in their policy, it is still important to contact the insurance company after the hit and run.

 The compensation you may receive in a hit and run case can cover your economic and non-economic losses.
 Special damages, also termed economic damages, are readily-ascertainable amounts of money that someone has lost.

 For example, if someone was injured in an auto accident and was in the hospital for a month, he or she has economic damages representing the amount of lost wages.
 Also included would be medical bills and the cost of the damage to one’s vehicle.